Zerithe/CSARCH2-Project-32-IEEE-Decimal-Converter/README.md

   Open the terminal and input the command, "npm install" and then "npm start"

   Step 3:
+  Once the server starts, you can open your browser and head to http://localhost:3000/, and you can use as you see fit.

+### How to use the test script:
+  Step 1:
+  Open in any Source Code Editor, or compiler.

+  Step 2:
+  Open the terminal and input the command, "pip install pytest" and then "pytest test_decimal_ieee.py"

 ### Parameters:
   - 'value' (float): The floating-point number to be converted.